CaraesNaur/fire/README.md

 Added 7th Fire constructor argument, speed, used as the delay argument for the animation timeout.

 Changed a lot of what happens inside interpolate_point().
-Cooling is no longer linear, but based on a sine curve: cold colors cool faster.
 Three new fire properties (cf1, cf2, focus) affect how much a color cools.
 The cf1 and cf2 properties determine the random cooling range, focus sets how much influence the original color has in determining the cooled color.